 Being a poet is not just about seeing the world with an eye for beauty.
 It’s about truth-telling, opening old wounds and allowing the world to witness raw, battered flesh.
 Poets bleed honesty and dream faith.
 All the love and hurt, triumph and defeat, joy

-The Lost Half Hour is faerie tale about a simple man, actually a boy who grows into a man, and a stolen princess, old witch, loving king, snooty nobles, pirates, Father Time, a shipwreck… Oh, I almost forgot the dragon!
+The Lost Half Hour is a lovely little Italian faerie tale about a simple boy who grows into a man during the story, a stolen princess, an old witch, a loving king, snooty nobles, pirates, Father Time, a shipwreck—And I almost forgot the dragon!
 If you’ve never read it, you should.
 Wisdom is more about what’s in your heart than what’s in your head.

 I suppose I should reveal a little more about myself.
-I was a naval officer for most of my adult life, then a sustainable building consultant and commercial real estate broker for a few years.
-Starting with a degree in literature, I then studied law, linguistics, and some special subjects.
+I was a naval officer for most of my adult life, then a sustainable (green) building consultant and commercial real estate broker for a time.
+Starting with a degree in literature, I then studied law, linguistics, and some special subjects, including naval engineering and something called “naval intelligence,” which has been called, often with good reason, an oxymoron.
 All of that pales in comparison to what a whole bunch of world travel taught me.
-It’s impossible to overestimate the value of experiencing other cultures to writing and life in general.
-Lately, my days are spent keeping up with my terrier, bicycling, and writing—more and more of that as time goes by.
-Still, my passport, knapsack, and compass are always close at hand and never far from mind.
+It’s impossible to overestimate the value of experiencing other cultures to one’s writing and life in general.
+My life has become more complicated as of late, hence long periods away from writing and a virtual stack of unfinished work in my digital files, most of which I will finish or consolidate soon.
+Still, my passport, knapsack, and camera are always close at hand and never far from mind.

 Contact me: firstname.lastname@example.org